gazebosim/gz-sensors/tutorials/custom_sensors.md

 ## Do I need to use Ignition Sensors?

-A simulated sensor is some code that can be used to extract specific data from a simulation.
-A camera extracts pixels, an IMU extracts accelerations, etc. On Ignition Gazebo, for example, it's possible to get information using a system plugin without any connection to Ignition Sensors, for example.
+A simulated sensor consists of code that can be used to extract specific data from a running simulation.
+A camera extracts pixels, an IMU extracts accelerations, etc. This doesn't necessarily need to be done though Ignition Sensors.
+On Ignition Gazebo, for example, it's implement functionality similar to a sensor just using a system plugin without any connection to Ignition Sensors.

 With that in mind, it's worth going over some of the features that Ignition Sensors provides that make it easier to implement sensors, instead of writing